-As far as marketing techniques go, email drip campaigns operate like a Swiss army knife: One tactic, many uses.
-These drip campaigns can help you with lead generation, lead nurturing, customer retention and more.
-And when they are designed correctly, their ROI tends to be much greater than that of the conventional mass email.
+As far as marketing techniques go, email drip campaigns operate like a Swiss army knife – one tactic, many uses.
+These drip campaigns can help with lead generation, lead nurturing, customer retention, and more.
+And when they are designed correctly, the ROI tends to be much greater than that of conventional mass email.

 But what exactly are email drip campaigns, and what makes them so successful?
 And how can you ensure that your email drip campaign enjoys this success?
 We’ll cover all this and more below.

 What is an email drip campaign?

 An email drip campaign is a set of automated emails (two or more) sent in a specific order to a given user who takes a certain action, such as signing up for a course or starting a free trial.

 Email drip campaigns are targeted to a very specific audience.
 Each email in the campaign is set to send from a professional email after a user performs another given behavioral trigger, or timed to be sent a certain number of days after that first key action was completed.